Settings

 Client fee

-This is the fee (including VAT) that Mollie retains and allocates to whoever hosts the Fast Events plugin in SaaS mode.
+This is the application fee (including VAT) that the Payment provider retains and allocates to whoever hosts the Fast Events plugin in SaaS mode.

 Client fee per